Volunteer Initiatives Program

 In order to be an intern for the City of Houston, undergraduate interns must be currently enrolled in a college or university.
 Graduate interns must be currently enrolled, or accepted into a graduate program.

-Make sure to look at our list of host departments below to see an overview of what each department does.
+Make sure to look at our list of host departments (drop down tab at top of this page) to see an overview of what each department does, or click Volunteer Now! in VIP Links on your right.

 This list changes so please refer back frequently.